 Make Sure You're Getting Enough of This Vitamin

 Studies have shown that ensuring you have enough Vitamin D can help.
 "Vitamin D is believed to help improve the body's sensitivity to insulin – the hormone responsible for regulating blood sugar levels – and thus reduce the risk of insulin resistance, which is often a precursor to type 2 diabetes," according to the UK's diabetes authority.

 Added sugars can be found in everything from breads to pasta sauce, but they are never more nefarious than in sugary drinks; by drinking your calories, you get zero fiber.
 Instead, drink water, tea or coffee.
 Don't think diet soda is all that much better.
 One "study also found that drinking more artificially sweetened beverages in place of sugary beverages did not appear to lessen diabetes risk.
 However, replacing one daily serving of a sugary beverage with water, coffee, or tea was linked with a 2–10% lower risk of diabetes," according to Harvard.

 We saved this one for last because it's the most obvious—smoking contributes to almost every most-common cause of death, including diabetes.
 "We now know that smoking causes type 2 diabetes.
 In fact, smokers are 30–40% more likely to develop type 2 diabetes than nonsmokers," says the CDC.
 "And people with diabetes who smoke are more likely than nonsmokers to have trouble with insulin dosing and with controlling their disease."
 For free help to quit, call 1-800-QUIT NOW (1-800-784-8669) or visit CDC.gov/tips.
-And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.
+And to get through life at your healthiest, don't miss these 13 Everyday Habits That Are Secretly Killing You.